eclipse-edc/Connector/docs/README.md

 # Eclipse Dataspace Connector

-<p style='text-align: justify;'> EDC is an interoperable, cross-organization framework for data sharing between 2 or more Organizations in a trusted and
+EDC is an interoperable, cross-organization framework for data sharing between 2 or more Organizations in a trusted and compliant way.
-compliant way.
 This framework has focused to develop in 4 key technological key points for safer data sharing: Identity of the user(s), Trust, Policies and Interoperability.
 The Eclipse Dataspace Connector framework provides different modules for performing data queries, exchanges, policy enforcement, monitoring and auditing.

 ## Overview

-<p style='text-align: justify;'> The connector is a framework for sovereign, inter-organizational data exchange and contains the technology component that allows each organization involved in the exchange to define how digital processes, infrastructures, and data flows are structured, built, and managed to ensure adherence to corporate policies and data sovereignty regulations<sup>1</sup></p>
+The connector is a framework for sovereign, inter-organizational data exchange and contains the technology component that allows each organization involved in the exchange to define how digital processes, infrastructures, and data flows are structured, built, and managed to ensure adherence to corporate policies and data sovereignty regulations<sup>
+1</sup>

 A connector is composed of 2 subsystems: